 Helps lessen Delaware's dependence on harmful fossil fuel energy sources, lowering the state's overall carbon emissions

 Community solar programs create local jobs, as every new solar farm requires workers

 Boosts the local economy since community solar projects and the jobs they create directly serve the communities they're in

 Lower your electricity bills and help the environment.
 Let Perch match you to a local solar farm.

-Maine community solar programs are required by state legislation to use Non-Universal Consolidated Billing, which is a two-bill model where you see your full credits applied directly to your existing utility bill, but then get a separate bill from Perch for the cost of those credits (their monetary value based on your solar share farm share’s energy production)—but at a discounted rate.
+Delaware community solar programs are required by state legislation to use Non-Universal Consolidated Billing, which is a two-bill model where you see your full credits applied directly to your existing utility bill, but then get a separate bill from Perch for the cost of those credits (their monetary value based on your solar share farm share’s energy production)—but at a discounted rate.
 You’re paying for your share’s generated utility credit, but at a lesser price point thanks to the community solar discount Perch provides.

 You’ll see the full $100 deduction directly on your utility bill.